CBIIT/NCI-DOE-Collab-Pilot3-LSTM-based-Clinical-Text-Generator/README.md

 # NCI-DOE-Collab-Pilot3-RNN-LSTM-based-Clinical-Text-Generator

-### Description:
+### Description
-The Tumor Classifier capability (TC1) shows how to train and use a neural network model to classify tumor types from molecular features (such as RNA-Seq expressions) provided in Genomics Data Commons (GDC).
+Given a sample corpus of biomedical text such as pathology reports, this resource builds a long short-term memory (LSTM) model, a type of recurrent neural network (RNN), to automatically generate synthetic biomedical text of desired clinical context.
+This resource addresses the challenge of collecting labeled data, specifically clinical data, needed to create robust machine learning and deep learning models.

-### User Community:
+### User Community
-Researchers interested in cancer susceptibility/histology; classification of diseases for oncology; cancer biology.
+Data scientists interested in generating more examples of unstructured text with a specific label from a given corpus.
+The data produced can be used for training machine learning or deep learning models on clinical text.

-### Usability:
+### Usability
-Data scientists can train the provided untrained model on their own data, or use the trained model to classify the provided test samples.
-The provided scripts use data that have been downloaded from GDC and normalized.
+Data scientists can train the provided untrained model on their own data or with preprocessed data of clinical pathology reports from [SEER](https://seer.cancer.gov/) included with this resource.

+To use this resource, users must be familiar with natural language processing (NLP) and training neural networks, specifically RNNs.

-### Uniqueness:
+### Uniqueness
-Researchers have commonly used machine learning to classify molecular data.
-This capability shows how you can use neural networks in classification of genomic profiles without downsampling the provided expressions.
+Generative models of text is a known problem in the natural language processing community.
+The model architecture provided in this resource was tested on unstructured clinical data and can be further optimized using the [CANDLE platform](https://datascience.cancer.gov/collaborations/joint-design-advanced-computing/candle).

-### Components:
+### Components
-* Untrained model:
-  * The untrained neural network model is defined in [tc1.model.json](https://modac.cancer.gov/searchTab?dme_data_id=NCI-DME-MS01-6996872), and is also available in YAML format.
 * Data:
-  * The processed training and test data are in [MoDaC](https://modac.cancer.gov/searchTab?dme_data_id=NCI-DME-MS01-6996872).
+  * The preprocessed training and test data of SEER clinical pathology reports are in [MoDaC](https://modac.cancer.gov/assetDetails?returnToSearch=true&&dme_data_id=NCI-DME-MS01-18031472).
-* Trained model:
-  * The trained model is defined by combining the untrained model and model weights.
-  * The trained model weights are used in inference [tc1.model.h5](https://modac.cancer.gov/searchTab?dme_data_id=NCI-DME-MS01-6996872)

-### Technical Details:
+### Technical Details
 Refer to this [README](./Pilot3/P3B2/README.md)